Movements for the United States annexation of Canada: Popular opinion

 Trump's annexation and tariff threats have led to a noted increase in Canadian nationalism and patriotism since January 2025, including boycotts of American-manufactured goods, and Canadian fans booing and heckling the playing of the United States national anthem "The Star-Spangled Banner" before sporting events involving American teams, whilst cheering and applauding the Canadian national anthem "O Canada".
 An Ottawa-based branding company began selling caps with the slogan "Canada is not for sale", satirizing the "Make America Great Again" caps worn by Trump and his supporters; the caps have received widespread media and political attention, with Ontario premier Doug Ford having frequently worn them publicly and during a meeting with other premiers.
 The company struggled to keep up with the demand for the hats.

 The 4 Nations Face-Off—an NHL-hosted hockey tournament featuring teams representing Canada, Finland, Sweden, and the United States—was held in February 2025 amid the animosity created by Trump's threats, with the American national anthem being booed by fans in Montreal during a Canada–United States round robin game, and some commentators drawing comparisons between the tournament and the 1972 Summit Series between Canada and the Soviet Union.
 The tournament final was played in Boston between the United States and Canada teams, where American fans contrarily booed Chantal Kreviazuk's performance of "O Canada".
 In protest of the annexation threats, Kreviazuk changed the lyric "in all of us command" to "that only us command".
 Following Canada's overtime victory in the final, Trudeau remarked on Twitter, "You can't take our country—and you can't take our game."

-One of the major issues in the general election held on 28 April 2025 was that of Canadian sovereignty, with the incumbent Liberal Party going on to form a fourth consecutive government.
+One of the major issues in the general election held on April 28, 2025, was that of Canadian sovereignty, with the incumbent Liberal Party going on to form a fourth consecutive government.
 The election results represented a significant contrast to polling estimates prior to the election campaign.
 In December 2024, the Conservative Party held a 20 percentage point polling advantage over the Liberals.
-However the resignation of Prime Minister Trudeau in January and with Trump's hostility towards Canada were cited as reasons for the significant shift in public opinion.
+However the resignation of Prime Minister Trudeau in January and Trump's hostility towards Canada were cited as reasons for the significant shift in public opinion.